 Brown Literacy Movement

-• The program distributes free copies of books by Brown and Black authors, provides facilitation, study guides, and hosts student-centered discussions and community events around identity, culture, and collective liberation.
+• The program distributes free copies of books by Brown, Black, and Indigenous authors.
+We provide facilitation, study guides, author visits, and host student-centered discussions and community events around identity, culture, and collective liberation.

-• This work is vital right now given the efforts in some local and state governments, and federally with policy changes to undermine the voices, agency, and lives of people of color.
-What began as a personal book has evolved into a national literary initiative, bringing together students of color through community-led book clubs, author visits, and culturally relevant discussions rooted in equity and belonging.
+This work is vital right now given the efforts in some local and state governments, and federally with policy changes to undermine the voices, agency, and lives of people of color.
 The initiative exists to ensure that Black, Brown, Indigenous, and other historically marginalized students not only see themselves in the pages of a book but are also empowered to lead the conversations that follow.

 • By centering marginalized voices, the Brown Literary Movement nurtures self-expression, empowerment, and a collective commitment to equity.
 Our goal is to create an inclusive, culturally conscious educational environment where all students feel seen, valued, and empowered to shape their own futures.
 Through this collective effort, the movement aspires to foster a lasting love of reading and a deep sense of solidarity among diverse communities.